What is Risk Management?

 Organizations face all sorts of risks, such as financial, safety, and reputational risks, among others.
 By implementing a risk management strategy for such risks, businesses can protect themselves from these dangers and ensure they’re prepared for any situation.

-So, what is the purpose and importance of risk management?
+So, what is the purpose and importance of risk management in an organization?
 Simply put, risk management aims to protect an organization from potential losses or threats to its continued operation.
 This can include financial losses, damage to the organization’s reputation, or harm to employees.

 Keep in mind that when it comes to risk management, there’s no one-size-fits-all solution.
 Every organization is different and will encounter different kinds of risks.